Disk1n/LibraBrowser/README.md

 1. Install Libra per official instructions
 2. Run: pip3 install grpcio grpcio-tools hexdump Flask Flask-Caching
 3. Open the official client, create an account and save the account to disk (should be set in ACCOUNT_FILE setting)
-4. Edit config.json and make sure that settings match your environment (in particular CLIENT_PATH)
+4. Edit config.json and make sure that settings match your environment (in particular CLIENT_PATH and sqlalchemy.url)

+## Database
+* Default config assumes a newly created [postgresql](https://wiki.postgresql.org/wiki/Main_Page) database with:
+    * username = postgres
+    * password = postgres
+    * host = localhost
+    * port = 5432
+    * database name = libra_browser
+    * Please see [SQLAlchemy Docs](https://docs.sqlalchemy.org/en/13/core/engines.html) for configuration options
+* Alternatively, delete from config.json the lines containing "sqlalchemy.url", for a simple default sqlite database in memory

 ## Running the project
 At the root project folder execute the command: